 Another way to use ampoules?
 Massage your face with them.
 “Because ampoules are a bit more slippery, they make facial massages so silky smooth without any tugging or harsh pulling,” Yoon says.
 (We’ve got a visual guide on how to do a facial massage for you.)
 And finally, on days when your skin is looking particularly dull and you need a quick fix, Yoon says to do as Korean women do and layer on the triple threat of an essence, ampoule, and serum.
 “This might seem like overkill, but every time my skin is a bit dull or dehydrated, this is a super-quick fix,” she says.

 Now that we’ve unveiled the secret power of ampoules, we couldn’t let Yoon go without asking her to share her favorites.
-She named It’s Skin Power 10 Formula Propolis ($9), which “is really affordable and gives major boosts of hydration and radiance.”
-(Another affordable option?
-Nature Republic’s Rose Ampoule, $11, which we’ve added to our current skincare lineup for a hydration boost.)
+She named It’s Skin's Power 10 Formula Propolis Effector, which “is really affordable and gives major boosts of hydration and radiance.”
+(Another popular option?
+Nature Republic’s Rose Ampoule, $30, which we’ve added to our current skincare lineup for a hydration boost.)